JosephLai241/The-Struggle/README.md

 Written in Python.
 Tested with Python 3.8.2.

+**The Rust version of this program is coming soon and will replace the current Python edition on the master branch!** The Python version will still be available on a separate branch.

 Run `pip install -r requirements.txt` to install all project dependencies.

 ## Table of Contents